sonrabakarim/barlkk/_posts/2015-06-03-automating-ios-app-icon-creation.md

 In this post we learned how to run a script to automatically generate icons for iOS apps using an existing SVG image.
 Currently [the script](https://github.com/theherk/App-Icon-Template/blob/master/resize.sh) supports up to iOS 8, so please help keep it updated in the future.

-For additional information on creating App Icons, including file naming conventions, please refer to the *iOS Human Interface Guidelines* website for more detail.
+For additional information on creating App Icons, including file naming conventions, please refer to Apple's *iOS Human Interface Guidelines*.